 - Christmas.
 Let’s talk about Christmas.
 It’s such a jolly time, why ruin it by dragging December’s expenses over into January, February, March and beyond?
 Save little by little throughout the year, and then pay for it in full.
 At the time of purchase.
 Christmas is one of those really easy things to plan for because crazy enough, it’s the same day of the year, every year.
 No surprises.

-We have a free Four Day Family Finance Course on the blog to help you sort out your crazy and find a starting point.
+We have our free “Riches to Rags, the Ultimate Family Finance Workbook” on the blog to help you sort out your crazy and find a starting point.
 There are so many aspects to family finance it’s hard to know where to start, especially when you feel buried neck deep in the sand.

 You are awesome!
 Go kick some finance butt!!